 Event registration will take place from 5.00pm to 10.00pm on Friday 1st December 2017 at the Powderhorn Chateau, bottom of the Ohakune Mountain Road in Ohakune for all entrants.

-Should competitors of the Goat Tongariro not be able to register on Friday night they will need to do so on Saturday 2nd December 2017 from 7.00am to 8.30am at the Tussock Tavern inside the Whakapapa Village (across the road from Chateau Tongariro Hotel).
+Should competitors of the Goat Tongariro not be able to register on Friday night they will need to do so on Saturday 2nd December 2017 from 7.30am to 9.00am at the very top of Bruce Road (your startline).
+PLEASE NOTE – There is NO registration taking place at the Tussock Tavern this year.

 Be prepared.
 Here’s a summary of the registration process in 2017.